Cours Florent: Programs

 The Cours Florent is known as one of France's most prestigious drama schools.
 It offers a three-year acting and theatre program for children, teenagers, and adults.

+In addition to its traditional acting programme, Cours Florent offers a range of specialised courses, including stand-up comedy, musical theatre, artistic project management, improvisation and performance, and songwriting and performing.

-Since 2011, the school has also offered a three-year program called "Acting in English" for both French and foreign English-speaking students.
-Auditions are organized in May and September, and two intensive summer programs are available in July and August.
+Since 2011 through a partnership with Regent's University London, Cours Florent also offers students the opportunity to earn a Bachelor of Arts with Honours, a three-year degree programme taught in French and English for both French and foreign English-speaking students.
+Auditions take place in May and September, and two intensive summer programs are available in July and August.

 The school also hosts a specialized class to prepare students for the competitive examination of the prestigious Conservatoire national supérieur d'Art dramatique de Paris (CNSAD), as well as the École nationale supérieure des arts et techniques du théâtre (ENSATT) in Lyon and the École supérieure d'art dramatique of the National Theatre of Strasbourg.

-Many renowned actors and acting teachers have taught classes at the Cours Florent, including Francis Huster, Olivier Marchal, Gilles Lellouche, and alumni Diane Kruger, Gad Elmaleh, Guillaume Canet and Jacques Weber.
+Many renowned actors and acting teachers have taught classes at the Cours Florent, including Francis Huster, Olivier Marchal, Gilles Lellouche, and alumni Diane Kruger, Gad Elmaleh, Guillaume Canet, and Jacques Weber.

 Notable alumni

-Many notable actors, both French and foreign, have graduated or attended the Cours Florent, including:
+Many notable actors, French and foreign, have graduated or attended the Cours Florent: